vinceskahan/v5wiki/dashboards.md

 # Strategies for publishing data from weeWX

-**!!
-WARNING !!**
-**Some of the components described in this page are experimental or not yet implemented!**
+**WARNING: Some of the components described in this page are experimental or not yet implemented!!**
-**!!
-WARNING !!**

 This is an outline of strategies for getting data from hardware into reports or reporting services using weeWX.

 Let's start with some scenarios:

 ## Use case 1: Default weeWX installation